MrFichter/gitCommands/readme.txt

 git commit

-git remote add origin ssh://https://github.com/MrFichter/pygameTest
+git remote add origin git@github.com:MrFichter/FutureProjectIdeas.git

-[add ssh, or...]
+[add ssh key if you haven’t added for this computer key]

+vim .git/config   #for a given repo, copy from browser the ssh stuff and \
+#paste it over the https stuff
-git push
+git push -u origin master

+# The -u option automatically sets that upstream for you, linking your repo to a central one.
+That way, in the future, Git "knows" where you want to push to and where you want to pull from, so you can use git pull or git push without arguments. (from http://stackoverflow.com/questions/5561295/what-does-git-push-u-mean)

 all of the above is described here https://help.github.com/articles/create-a-repo

 SETTING UP AN SSH KEY SO THAT YOU DON’T HAVE TO ENTER A PASSWORD

-etting up an SSH key so that you don’t have to enter a password

 ----(IF YOU DON’T ALREADY HAVE AN SSH KEY)

 cd #to get to home directory